-Notes on the Botany of the Bible by David Gordon Rose, ISBN 978-1-912152-03-2 (paperback), ISBN 978-1-912152-04-9 (.mobi/Kindle print replica)
+Notes on the Botany of the Bible by David Gordon Rose, Reference One, ISBN 978-1-912152-03-2 (paperback, mono interior), ISBN 978-1-912152-04-9 (e-book print replica)

 The manuscript was bought in auction about thirty years ago in Doncaster near Sheffield in the North of England.
 A sticker for two shillings inside the exercise book for a Sheffield bookshop is the only other clue that this could be the area where the work was compiled.
-The bookshop E. Weston & Sons probably went out of business in 1962 when their area of the city was redeveloped.
+The bookshop E. Weston & Sons went out of business in about 1962 when their area of the city was redeveloped.

 The manuscript author's efforts are admirable in including almost all of the 95 bona fide plant species that scholars in recent decades have agreed upon as those referred to in biblical texts.
 Fundamental to David's new book is the list of 95 species and a further 111 Dr. Zophia Włodarczyk at the Agricultural University of Krakow suggests are prime subjects for future consideration.
 There is a link in the new publication to that 2007 paper.